CSSB Centre for Structural Systems Biology

 Publications

-Any use of the resources at the Multi-User CryoEM facility at CSSB requires acknowledgement in publications as follows: “Part of this work was performed at the Multi-User CryoEM Facility at the Centre for Structural Systems Biology, Hamburg, supported by the Universität Hamburg and DFG grant numbers (INST 152/772-1|152/774-1|152/775-1|152/776-1|152/777-1 FUGG).
+Any use of the resources at the Multi-User CryoEM facility at CSSB requires acknowledgement in publications as follows: “Part of this work was performed at the Multi-User CryoEM Facility at the Centre for Structural Systems Biology, Hamburg, supported by the Universität Hamburg and DFG grant numbers (INST 152/772-1|152/774-1|152/775-1|152/776-1|152/777-1 FUGG), the Federal Ministry of Education and Research (BMBF) and the DLR Projektträger (project SEEK 01KX2220).
 Any assistance provided by staff should be acknowledged.
 Facility staff members who have acquired and/or interpreted data on your behalf should be invited to be co-authors on the publication, as is usual practice.

 2024